nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Transform Phone Number\{#transform-phone-number}

-The transform phone transformer can anonymize an existing phone number or completely generate a new one.
+Anonymizes an existing phone number or completely generate a new one.
 This transformer specifically takes a string value and returns a string value.

 By default, the transform phone transformer generates a random 10 string value phone number with no hyphens.

-For example, the following input value:
-`7829828714`

-Would produce the following output value:
-`5698437232`

 **Configurations**

-Depending on your validations, you may want to configure the output phone number.
-Here are the configurations for the transform string phone number transformer.

 | Name           | Description                                                                                            | Default | Example Input   | Example Output  |
 | -------------- | ------------------------------------------------------------------------------------------------------ | ------- | --------------- | --------------- |
 | PreserveLength | Preserve Length will ensure that the output phone number is the same length as the input phone number. | false   | 892387243786243 | 290374867526392 |

 **Examples**

-There are several ways you can mix-and-match configurations to get different potential phone number formats.
-Here are some possible combinations:

 | PreserveLength | Example Input | Example Output |
 | -------------- | ------------- | -------------- |